A Rough Divergence Theorem: Notation and preliminary material

+These are equipped with the essential supremum norm, under which they form Banach spaces, except for $\MM_{\DIV}(U)$, which takes to total variation norm.

-By \cite[Cor.
-2.3.1]{Co}, if $u \in \DM(U)$, then $\DIV u \ll \HH^{m - 1} \resmes U$.
-As every $S \in \SS(U)$ is universally measurable by \cite[Ch.
-IV, §5, No.1, Cor.
-2 of Prop.
-3]{Bo} and every real $\bar{\SS}(U)$-measurable function agrees with an $\SS(U)$-measurable function $\HH^{m - 1} \resmes U$-a.e. by \cite[Lem.
-A.3]{Ru}, it follows that every bounded, $\bar{\SS}(U)$-measurable function is integrable with respect to the measure $\DIV u$ for every $u \in \DM(U)$.
-This observation in combination with the desire for a less rigid notion of measurability than Borel-Borel-measurability motivates my use of $\SS(U)$ and $\bar{\SS}(U)$.
-Usually, the role of $\bar{\SS}(U)$ in the present paper is taken by the Lebesgue sets in other contexts.
-However, contrary to a $\HH^{m - 1} \resmes U$-null set, a Lebesgue null set might be too large to allow modification of a bounded function on such a set without changing the value of its integral with respect to some divergence measure $\DIV u$. \\
+If $u \in \DM(U)$, then $\DIV u \ll \HH^{m-1} \resmes U$ \cite[Cor.
+2.3.1]{Co}.
+Any real-valued, $\bar{\BB}(U)$-measurable function coincides $\HH^{m - 1} \resmes U$-almost everywhere with a $\BB(U)$-measurable function by \cite[Lem.
+A.3]{Ru}.
+Thus, every bounded, $\bar{\BB}(U)$-measurable function is integrable with respect to $\DIV u$ for all $u \in \DM(U)$.
+This motivates the preference for $\bar{\BB}(U)$ over stricter notions of measurability.
+Typically, the role of $\bar{\BB}(U)$ is played by the collection of Lebesgue-measurable sets in similar contexts; however, Lebesgue null sets may be too large to permit modification of a function without affecting integrals against divergence measures, unlike $\HH^{m - 1} \resmes U$-null sets.